-To Russell, and I wholeheartedly agree, impressions, gratitude and affirmations are important on the journey to being authentic.
+To Russell, and I wholeheartedly agree, impressions, gratitude, and affirmations are important on the journey to being authentic.
 He deliberately inquires about family members or encounters in your life that have left an impression on you, then asks you if you are leaving an impression on yourself.
 Then he speaks about affirmations by saying:

 Affirm your potential: Whenever I approach a new situation or challenge, I don’t just see it through the lens of my current capabilities, I also see it through my potential.
 I have found that when we affirm our ability to grow and become better, we shrug off public opinion and self doubt, which actually allows us to become our best self.
 Every day I try to affirm to myself not only what I am, but also what I can be.How to Unlock Your Authentic Self and Become Remarkable in Every Way by Matt Russell

 I encourage you to become authentic!!
 I really enjoyed and I am still enjoying the journey.
 I personally follow Brene Brown, Matt Russell, Amber Rae, and Candace Owens for a source of strong authentic examples.
-The reason I selected these 4 people is because, whether I agree with them or not, they stay true to their purpose, their identity and their true selves.
+The reason I selected these 4 people is that, whether I agree with them or not, they stay true to their purpose, their identity, and their true selves.
 That’s the person I aspired to be when I began this healing journey, therefore, I follow those who show me the way they do it.
 I strongly urge you to find your own authentic heroes to keep you focused as you began your work.

 Putting it all together

-We all crave love, connection and belonging, but at what cost?
+We all crave love, connection, and belonging, but at what cost?

-To be emotionally available for love, connection and belonging with others, it must happen with loving ourselves first.
+To be emotionally available for love, connection, and belonging with others, it must happen with loving ourselves first.
 Who you are is not limited to what you already know or believe, and who are you doesn’t come from the opinions or beliefs of others, but there is a fire inside of you that is waiting to be seen, heard and free to just be.